 Work one egg and a tablespoonful of sugar to as much flour as will make a stiff paste; roll it as thin as a dollar piece and cut it into small round or square cakes; drop two or three at a time into the boiling lard.

-Watch the above YouTube video with the opening scene of the 1939 Wizard of Oz movie.
-Nearing its end, you will see Aunt Em serving a plateful of her homemade crullers to Dorothy and the farmhands.
-Now, thanks to the old fashioned cruller recipes, you can enjoy them too!
+The above YouTube video brings you the opening scene of the 1939 classic "The Wizard of Oz."
+You'll see the unflappable Aunt Em bring a heaping plate of her homemade crullers for Dorothy and the hungry farmhands.
+Now, thanks to these treasured old fashioned cruller recipes, you can bring that same comforting, delicious magic into your own kitchen.

 Sign Up now for GRANDMA'S DESSERT CLUB and download your FREE PDF COPY of Grandma McIlmoyle's Little Dessert Book.
 Also receive my regular Bulletin featuring classic recipes and nostalgia.